jbcoe/value_types/DRAFT_COROLLARY.md

 //TODO:ADD //TODO:CHECK

-As stated in [P3019], class templates `indirect` and `polymorphic` have strong similarities to existing class templates by design.
-To ensure consistency with existing library types, we add support for list-initilized constructors to both `indirect` and `polymorphic`.
+As stated in [P3019R6], class templates `indirect` and `polymorphic` have strong similarities to existing class templates by design.
+To ensure consistency with existing library types, we add support for list-initialized constructors to `indirect` and `polymorphic`.

 ```c++